AlokKashyap/Programs-for-signal-generation/README.txt

 Thease are the simple C programs to generate Sine, Square, Ramp and Triangular waves by generating the sample values.
-They also plot them using the ploting tool, gnuplot.
+They also plot the graph of values generated, using the ploting tool, gnuplot.